radomir-radionov/bookLibraryApp/README.md

 2. For every entity created `API` with `CRUD` operations.
 3. For organizing collection of structured information uses `Postgres`.
 Managing through `Sequelize`.
    Implemented `models`, `migrations` and `seeds`.
+4. Access control is using `JWT`, which includes access and refresh tokens.

 <!-- ## Run app